R4Z0R-1111/R4Z0R-PASSWORD/README.md

 You can find the R4Z0R-CRYPT Tool here: https://github.com/R4Z0R-1111/R4Z0R-CRYPT

+### I highly Recommend Encrypting the Passwords, since they are not safe without Encryption!

 If there are any suggestions message me here, or contact me on Discord!
 I am fairly new to programming in C# and these are one of my first projects!
 They are not the best!
 And not in there Final Version either!

 ## Contact me on Discord R4Z0R#1111